enasequence/ena-browser-documentation/browser/search/advanced.md

 interactively drag the box or circle over the desired region to autofill the location range.

+These rules can be grouped and nested within AND or OR logical statements.
 For example, a query for all metagenomic analyses where the sample was collected after 01 Jan 2019 and the environmental material is either dental or saliva would look as follows: